 We all know that Pivot points are one of the most basic and powerful indicators, we use in the Technical analysis.
 However, it is composed of a pivot line that is surrounded by a series of support and resistance levels.
 It helps in speculating the price movements.
 There are different parts of pivot points that are used by price action traders.
 Among them, one of the well-known indicators is Central Pivot Range or CPR Indicator.
 In this post, I will talk about the central pivot range indicator and its application in Zerodha.

-The Central Pivot Range Indicator FAQs
+The CPR Indicator FAQs

 The Central Pivot Range or CPR is one of the most popular as well as versatile price-based indicators that is available to traders.
 At any particular time, the range can either be support or resistance.
-Moreover, it can logically forecast trending or sideways any security’s price behavior.
+Moreover, it can logically forecast trending or sideways any security’s price behaviour.
 Also, dictate the particular day’s direction, or serve as an integral part of a trend.

 CPR or central pivot range is one such trending indicator, that is quite popular among day traders.
 The pivots indicator to some extent is better.
 Unlike other technical indicators, CPRs are not lagging but leading indicators.
 Also, they are static and remain at the same prices throughout the particular day at all timeframes.